Provide a collection of statistical methods that incorporate both element-wise and group-wise penalties to estimate a precision matrix.

 An integer (default = 10) specifying the number of

-lambdavalues to be generated whenlambda = NULL.- lambda.min.ratio
+lambdavalues to generate whenlambda = NULL.- lambda.min.ratio

 An integer (default = 30) specifying the maximum number of exponential growth steps during the initial search for an admissible upper bound \(\lambda_{\max}\).